cloudentity/pyron/Readme.md

 }
 ```

-By default Edge uses target host when calling target service.
+By default Edge uses target host to set Host header value when calling target service.
 When `preserveHostHeader` is set to true then the Host header sent by the client is used instead.

 ### Service discovery